mrc-ide/nimue_js/README.md

     10000000000
   )
   .withMaxVaccine([0, 20], [0, 100000])
-  .withStrategy('elderly') // the two options here are 'elderly' and 'all' );
+  .withStrategy('elderly', .8) // the two options here are 'elderly' and 'all' );
 ```